conan-io/conan-io.github.io/_posts/2026-08-12-Swift-Cpp-Interop-With-Conan-Managed-Dependencies.markdown

 To try this with an existing package, we use [LunaSVG](https://conan.io/center/recipes/lunasvg), a C++ SVG renderer from ConanCenter.
-The application creates an SVG scene in Swift and asks LunaSVG to render it with two different styles, producing `summer.png` and `winter.png`.
+The application creates an SVG scene in Swift and asks LunaSVG to render it with two different styles.
-LunaSVG is used without modifying its source or writing a wrapper.

 Swift knows how to call supported C++ APIs, while Conan provides LunaSVG, its transitive dependencies, and the information needed to compile and link the